nebelgrau77/lps2x-rs/README.md

 ## The device

-The LPS25HB is an ultra-compact piezoresistive absolute pressure sensor which functions as a digital output barometer.
+The LPS22HB and LPS25HB are ultra-compact piezoresistive absolute pressure sensors which function as digital output barometers.
 The device comprises a sensing element and an IC interface which communicates through I2C or SPI from the sensing element to the application.

 Datasheets:
 - [LPS25HB](https://www.st.com/resource/en/datasheet/lps25hb.pdf)